eliquious/Red-Planet-Theme/README.md

 ==================

 A Sublime Text 2 color scheme based off of the "Ciapre Dark" theme with slight mods.
-Interpreted for consoles by ibrokemypie.
+Interpreted for consoles and Atom by ibrokemypie.

 Screenshots
 -----------